-8. What from this story strengthens your trust in God and his Son Jesus Christ?
+10. What from this story strengthens your trust in God and his son Jesus Christ?
 What questions or doubts remain about Jesus and how Christianity relates to other religions?

 Allow the group to discuss.
-Paul was willing to talk about this topic because he knew there was One God who someday would judge poople.
+Paul was willing to talk about this topic because he knew there was one God who someday would judge people.
 He cared too much for these people to not tell them that Jesus was the only way for them to escape God’s judgement.
-Who do you care about that isn’t a Christian?
-Do you care enough about them to talk to them about it?
-What will happen to them if you don’t?
+Lead your group to consider who they care about that isn’t a follower of Jesus.
+Invite them to consider what it would look like for them to show care to them by telling them about him.

 Allow the group to discuss.
 No matter where they are, we want to help people take a step closer to God.
 Whatever the response, we want to relate to people with respect and humility.

 Every Student.com – Do all religions lead to the same God?

 Our review cards are an excellent way to review your past lessons with your students before each study.
 Not every lesson has one yet but if we have them, you can find them on the PRINT page.
 Check them out and use them each week to help your students grab hold of the truths in these studies.